PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 | 1x to 1.5x        | Promising      |
 | Under 1x          | Weak           |

 Unlike burn multiple, the ratio only considers the cost of supporting and acquiring customers, not all your other costs.
-Consequently, it's useful for sales-led startups selling to enterprises, where some argue you don't have product-market fit until you can acquire customers for less than it costs to retain them.
+It's useful for sales-led startups, which some argue can't have product-market fit until they can acquire customers for less than it costs to retain them.

 ### Who should use CLV/CAC ratio?